jamie-forschmiedt/permutations/index.md

 What does this look like concretely?
 Note that in a set of n elements, there are <img src="https://render.githubusercontent.com/render/math?math={n \choose 2}"> pairs of elements, so in our example, where n = 6, there are <img src="https://render.githubusercontent.com/render/math?math={6 \choose 2}"> = 15 pairs.
 How many of these are inversions?

 Let's look at the pair (1, 2).
 The first entry in σ is 4 and the second entry is 1.
 4 > 1, so this is an inversion.

 Now let's consider (1, 3).
 The first entry is 4 and the third entry is 2.
 4 > 2, so this is also an inversion.

 How about (1, 4)?
 The first entry is 4 and the fourth entry is 5.
-4 is not greater than 5, so this is not an inversion.
+4 < 5, so this is not an inversion.

 Continue this process for all 15 pairs and we will find that there are 4 inversions: (1, 2), (1, 3), (1, 5), and (4, 5).